Electroscape/r_The_Blood_Diamonds_of_Rabuun/TELEPHONE/Readme.md

 ### Pygame

 Pygame a cross platform set of python modules which is used for video games.
-Its a library which retruns the interactions with a player when pressing on a keyboard.
+Its a library which returns the interactions with a player when pressing on a keyboard.

 **Resources**: I learned how to manage the library from this link <https://www.pygame.org/docs/> .